-Available by arrangement through Virginia Western Community College with the Department of Military Science at Virginia Polytechnic Institute and State University, and offered on the campus of Virginia Western Community College.
-Credit is transferrable to any four-year college offering R.O.T.C.-Army.
+A two year sequence in Military Science is available by arrangement through Virginia Western Community College with the Department of Military Science at Virginia Polytechnic Institute and State University, and offered on the campus of Virginia Western Community College.
+Credit is transferrable to any four-year college offering Army ROTC.